-Here, $\mathbb{X}_\xi$ denotes the fundamental vector field\footnote{In this definition we use the double-slashed notation because this agrees with our subsequent calculations, but of course this definition of the momentum map is also valid for finite-dimensional symplectic manifolds.} generated by $\xi$, and $\langle\mu,\xi\rangle$ is understood as a function $\langle\mu,\xi\rangle\colon \mathcal{P}\to\R$, defined as follows: $\langle\mu,\xi\rangle(x)=\langle\mu(x),\xi\rangle$. \end{definition} The idea behind this definition is that the fundamental vector field $\mathbb{X}_\xi$ infinitesimally generates the $H$-action with parameter $\xi$, while the values $\langle\mu,\xi\rangle$ of the momentum map for specific $\xi$ provide constants of motion.
-The required relation $\mathbb{d}\langle\mu,\xi\rangle=\omega(\mathbb{X}_\xi,\cdot)$ can then be viewed in the light of Noether's theorem: it relates the conservation of the constants of motion to the symmetry of the theory.\footnote{For technical details see \cite{marsdenIntroductionMechanicsSymmetry1999,dasilvaLecturesSymplecticGeometry2008,binz}, for a conceptual exposition see \cite{Butterfield2006}.} For gauge symmetries it is a version of the generation of gauge symmetries by taking Poisson brackets of fields with the smeared Gauss law.
+The idea behind this definition is that the fundamental vector field $\mathbb{X}_\xi$ infinitesimally generates the $H$-action with parameter $\xi$, while the values $\langle\mu,\xi\rangle$ of the momentum map for specific $\xi$ provide constants of motion.
+The required relation $\mathbbm{d}\langle\mu,\xi\rangle=\omega(\mathbb{X}_\xi,\cdot)$ can then be viewed in the light of Noether's theorem: it relates the conservation of the constants of motion to the symmetry of the theory.\footnote{For technical details see \cite{marsdenIntroductionMechanicsSymmetry1999,dasilvaLecturesSymplecticGeometry2008,binz}, for a conceptual exposition see \cite{Butterfield2006}.} For gauge symmetries it is a version of the generation of gauge symmetries by taking Poisson brackets of fields with the smeared Gauss law.

 We will now check that the Gauss law constraint is indeed the momentum map for the gauge group.
 We find that, by partial integration, the smeared Gauss constraint splits into a ``bulk'' term corresponding to the infinitesimally generated gauge symmetries and a boundary term (the electric flux).
 The boundary term must vanish, leading to a condition on the gauge transformation parameters.
 We will present our derivation on the Cauchy surface $\Sigma\cong \R^3$, interpreting $\partial\Sigma$ as an asymptotic boundary, but the exact same derivation would work on the compact space $\hat{\Sigma}$ with actual boundary $\partial\hat{\Sigma}$, as long as one takes care of the appropriate conformal factors that appear in the integrals.
 We will comment more on the conformal behavior of the electric field and the electric flux in Section \ref{electricfluxsection}.